CommandPost/RenameAvidMXFFiles/README.md

     ```

 This script will recursively search through the specified directory and rename all MXF files based on their package name.

-> **TIP:** You can right-click on files in Finder with the OPTION key held down to copy a file or folders pathname.